Dry Needling Level I with Cadaver Lab Athens OH Sep 2021

 The online course includes exam questions for each lecture.
-This online portion must be completed within the month before the practical course, and will fulfill written examination requirements for dry needling courses.
+This online portion must be completed before the practical course, and will fulfill written examination requirements for dry needling courses.

 This course begins on the Friday evening to allow extra time in the cadaver lab, which earns you more CEU’s than our basic course.
-We will take you into the cadaver lab each day to review the areas you are about to needle and actually see where you needle is going!
+We will take you into the cadaver Saturday and Sunday mornings to review the areas you are about to needle and actually see where you needle is going!

-The two-day intensive will prepare participants to treat most of the common diagnoses that involve myofascial pain.
+The 2.5 day intensive will prepare participants to treat most of the common diagnoses that involve myofascial pain.

 The importance of safety and clean techniques are taught and practiced throughout the workshop, ensuring that participants become accustomed to working with gloves and maintaining a neat and safe workspace throughout.
 They will practice the techniques of inserting, manipulating, removing, and disposing of the needles on the Friday evening of the course.